-When Jeremy Trebas, Great Falls Rescue Mission Controller, first started with the organization they were offering group health insurance to their full-time employees.
-However, in 2016, while tracking changes in the health care sector, Jeremy grew concerned that group insurance premiums would increase.
-Once that fear became a reality, he started looking for other options.
+When Jeremy Trebas, Great Falls Rescue Mission Controller, first started with the organization, they were offering group health insurance to their full-time employees.
+Their current insurance had been a stable and substantial offering however, in 2016, while tracking changes in the health care sector, Jeremy grew concerned that group insurance premiums would increase.

 “We had been pretty generous with the health benefit we offered and we wanted to continue to be generous.
 That was not possible for us as an organization when our rates jumped 54% in one year.”

-After a quick online search, Jeremy found PeopleKeep.
-He scheduled a call with a Personalized Benefits Advisor that was able to explain how a health reimbursement arrangement (HRA) with PeopleKeep works.
+Jeremy found PeopleKeep after a quick online search.
+After going through the website, he quickly scheduled a call with a Personalized Benefits Advisor that was able to explain how a QSEHRA with PeopleKeep works.